Skip to content

 Scaling Considerations

-• Horizontal: Multiple instances behind load balancer
+• Horizontal: Multiple instances behind a load balancer

 • Vertical: Async handles high concurrency